lisp-docs/process-dpans3r/md-files/chap-9.md

 (factorial -1)

-&#9655; Error: -1 is not a valid argument to FACTORIAL.
+*.* Error: -1 is not a valid argument to FACTORIAL.

-&#9655; To continue, type :CONTINUE followed by an option number:
+*.* To continue, type :CONTINUE followed by an option number:

-&#9655; 1: Return to Lisp Toplevel.
+*.* 1: Return to Lisp Toplevel.

-&#9655; Debug&#62;
+*.* Debug>

 (setq a ’fred)